 We’re human.
-God built us like machines.
-And no machine runs at optimum capacity 100% of the time – they all need a little maintenance from time to time.
+Built like machines.
+And no machine runs at optimum capacity 100% of the time – they all need a little maintenance here and there.

 Like when your phone starts playing up – every now and then you gotta press, hold and do a soft reset to bring it back to life.